techworldwithmurali/microservice-one/README.md

 + Maven is installed
 + Java 17 is Installed
 + Nexus Artifactory is installed
-+ Create maven repository in Jfrog
++ Create maven repository in Nexus
 + Tomcat 9 is installed

 ### Step 1: Clone the repository